nxadm/rakudo-pkg/README.md

 CentOS, Fedora) instead of the `lsb_release -is` command and release (e.g. 7, 26, 27, 28) instead of the one with `-rs`.

-Install the package on CentOS:
+Install the package on CentOS 7:
 ```
 $ sudo yum install rakudo-pkg
 ```

-Install the package on Fedora:
+Install the package on recent CentOS, Fedora and RHEL:
 ```
 $ sudo dnf install rakudo-pkg
 ```